 Burns are an injury to the body that can range from a sunburn to severe tissue damage.
 Burns are classified by the tissue and surface area affected.
 This first aid how-to video will show you how to treat a person who has been injured at work.
 Watch to learn great first aid tips that will keep your workers happy and healthy.

-Knowledge of first aid procedures and treatments can save lives.
-Watch this first aid video tutorial to learn how to apply a triangular bandage used for arm injuries.
+Knowledge of first aid treatments can help save lives.
+Watch this video tutorial to learn when and how to use a crepe bandage from a first aid expert.

 Although strains and sprains are not a serious injury, they are still very painful for the sufferer, and the only way to make sure they heal properly is to make sure they get immediate attention.

 Here's some first aid tips on how to control bleeding from a cut to the palm of the hand, before seeking medical advice.
 Control bleeding from a hand cut.